spark-solutions/spree/guides/src/content/developer/customization/storefront.md

 Please find all the [placeholder images and their size variations in this Google Drive folder](https://drive.google.com/drive/folders/1lbUMNFB2jcwpx4Jpr9uVLd_lUGw9GpVJ) for your reference.

 In order to replace those placeholder images you will probably want to perform two operations:
-+ change the file names in the /app/views/spree/home/index.html.erb in your project repository,
++ change the file names in the [/app/views/spree/home/index.html.erb](https://github.com/spark-solutions/spree/blob/master/frontend/app/views/spree/home/index.html.erb) in your project repository,
-+ upload those images to your Spree project code repo into this /app/assets/images/homepage folder.
++ upload those images to your Spree project code repo into this folder [frontend/app/assets/images/homepage](https://github.com/spark-solutions/spree/tree/master/frontend/app/assets/images/homepage).
 The files are automatically copied to your application folder after running Spree installer, preserving the file name structure and just changing “big_category_banner” to your file name:
   + __big_category_banner.jpg__
   + __big_category_banner_mobile.jpg__
   + __big_category_banner_tablet_landscape.jpg__